 If Addiction is a Chronic Disease, We Need a Chronic Care Model to Treat ItAlyssa

-I have this friend of mine who has a chronic disease: type 1 diabetes.
+I have a friend of mine who has a chronic disease: type 1 diabetes.
 He’s doing OK now, but he’s been hospitalized on two occasions in the twenty-five years that I’ve known him.
 After being hospitalized, he had a lot of outpatient appointments with his endocrinologist.
 He had frequent check-ups.
 While the frequency of the appointments seems to have slowed down, he still checks his blood sugar daily.
 My friend knows that he has to follow a daily plan to treat his disease.
 If he doesn’t, he could wind up in a hospital again or have to see his endocrinologist more often.
 In fact, this has happened on a few occasions since I’ve known him.

 My friend used to live in New York.
 He moved to Florida a few years ago.
 When he moved to Florida, he searched for and found another endocrinologist.
 He has regular check-ups with his new physician.
 All seems to be going well.